-- Review subject diary entries and screen fail subject if subject has not met diary compliance requirement of >70% subject completion of diary assessments in the last 7 days preceding Visit 4. - Determine time of last dose of short-acting bronchodilator and other COPD medications (if <6 hours, Visit 4 must be rescheduled). - Complete BDI questionnaire followed by SGRQ questionnaire before any other study procedures are performed. - Record COPD exacerbations and adverse events (if any).
+- Review subject diary entries and screen fail subject if subject has not met diary compliance requirement of >70% subject completion of diary assessments in the last 7 days preceding Visit 4. - Determine time of last dose of short-acting bronchodilator and other COPD medications (if <6 hours, Visit 4 must be rescheduled). - Have subject complete BDI questionnaire followed by SGRQ questionnaire before any other study procedures are performed. - Record COPD exacerbations and AEs (if any). - Review all concomitant medications and ensure adherence to COPD regimen. - Collect sponsor-provided Atrovent HFA and sponsor-provided Ventolin HFA dispensed during the Screening Period. - Complete all pre-dose assessments for subjects who are participating in the 12-hour PFT study (refer to Table 10 and Table 11). - Pre-dose vital signs will be obtained twice at least 5 minutes apart. - Pre-dose ECGs will be obtained twice at least 5 minutes apart.

-- Review all concomitant medications, if any, and ensure adherence to COPD regimen. - Collect sponsor-provided Atrovent (ipratropium bromide) HFA and sponsor-provided Ventolin (albuterol sulfate) HFA dispensed during the Screening Period. - Review inclusion/exclusion criteria and confirm subject eligibility for randomization. - Note: To be randomized, all subjects must meet the FEV1 Baseline Stability criteria.
-Refer to Section 7.1.2 for additional details.
-If the FEV1 Baseline Stability entry criteria are not met at Visit 4 (Randomization) the subject will not be eligible to be randomized and will be screen failed. - Obtain subject randomization number and treatment assignment information from IWRS (Visit 4). - Perform all pre-dose assessments (Refer to Table 10). - To allow for proper preparation of study drug, it is recommended that the seal around the study day treatment box is opened 15-30 minutes prior to dosing and the instructions for administration of study drug followed: - Refer to Section 6.6 for detailed instructions for preparation of treatments for administration.
+- Review inclusion/exclusion criteria and confirm subject eligibility for randomization. - Note: To be randomized, all subjects must meet the reproducibility criteria.
+Refer to Section 7.1.1.2 for additional details.
+If the reproducibility entry criteria are not met at Visit 4 (Randomization) the subject will not be eligible to be randomized and will be screen failed. - Obtain subject randomization number and treatment assignment information from IWRS (Visit 4). - To allow for proper preparation of study drug, it is recommended that the seal around the study day treatment box is opened 15-30 minutes prior to dosing and the instructions for administration of study drug followed: - Refer to Section 6.7 for detailed instructions for preparation of treatments for administration.
 These instructions are to be adhered to and are relevant to all study treatment visits. - Record/document the dose indicator reading.
 The dose indicator count recorded by the site staff will be dose indicator count observed after priming but prior to subject dosing.
 For new MDIs, the recorded count will be the count following the priming of the device but before the subject dose.
-Refer to Section 7.1.6 for more details. - Subject will administer first dose of newly assigned study drug at the clinic. - The subject is to be considered randomized after receiving a randomization number. - Perform all post-dosing assessments (Refer to Table 10). - Return eDiary to subjects and provide retraining if appropriate. - Subjects will be instructed to bring their eDiary and all study medication (including used study drug, replacement MDI kit and rescue Ventolin (albuterol sulfate) HFA to the next scheduled clinic visit. - Schedule next visit and ensure subject has adequate supply of study drug including a replacement MDI kit and rescue Ventolin (albuterol sulfate) HFA.
+Refer to Section 7.1.5 for more details. - Subject will administer first dose of newly assigned study drug at the clinic. - The subject is to be considered randomized after receiving a randomization number. - Perform all post-dosing assessments (refer to Table 10). - Note: If site is selected to participate in sub-study, remember to perform additional assessments in all subjects participating in the 12-hour PFT sub-study (refer to Table 11) - Return eDiary to subjects and provide retraining if appropriate. - Subjects will be instructed to bring their eDiary and all study medication (including used study drug, replacement MDI kit and rescue Ventolin HFA) to the next scheduled clinic visit.

+Schedule next visit and ensure subject has adequate supply of study drug including a replacement MDI kit and rescue Ventolin HFA.